-On February 2, 2017, Spud entered into a third Musharaka Agreement in respect of the Zarghun South-3 development well under the Syndicated Credit Facility, in the amount of up to PKR 170 million (approximately \$1.22 million) resulting in an increase in the Syndicated Credit Facility from PKR 1,060 million (approximately \$7.58 million) to PKR 1,230 million (approximately \$8.80 million).
+On February 2, 2017, Spud entered into a third Musharaka Agreement in respect of the Zarghun South-3 development well under the Syndicated Credit Facility, led by ABPL, in the amount of up to PKR 170 million (approximately \$1.09 million) resulting in an increase in the amount of Syndicated Credit Facility from PKR 1,060 million (approximately \$6.82 million) to PKR 1,230 million (approximately \$7.91 million).

-On August 25, 2017, Spud entered into a supplemental third Musharaka Agreement in respect of the Zarghun South-3 development well under the Syndicated Credit Facility, resulting in an increase in the Syndicated Credit Facility from PKR 1,230 million (approximately \$8.80 million) to PKR 1,530 million (approximately \$10.94 million).
+On August 25, 2017, Spud entered into a supplemental third Musharaka Agreement in respect of the Zarghun South-3 development well under the Syndicated Credit Facility, resulting in an increase in the Syndicated Credit Facility from PKR 1,230 million (approximately \$7.91 million) to PKR 1,530 million (approximately \$9.85 million).
+The outstanding amount of principal and accrued interest due under the Syndicated Credit Facility has been fully settled on January 31, 2020 from the proceeds of AKBL STF Facility.

-JSB Term Finance Facility
+JSB Term Finance Facility - I

-On November 14, 2017, Spud entered into term finance facility with JSB (the "JSB Term Finance Facility") in the amount of up to PKR 200 million (approximately \$1.43 million).
+On November 14, 2017, Spud entered into term finance facility with JSB (the "JSB Term Finance Facility - I") in the amount of up to PKR 200 million (approximately \$1.29 million).
 The facility carries mark-up at the rate of 3-month KIBOR plus 2.75%.
 The principal is repayable in twelve equal quarterly installments in arrears, commencing fifteen months after the date of the first disbursement (i.e. November 14, 2017).
-The facility is secured by way of ranking charge on all present and future fixed assets of Spud, first charge on all present and future assets of FHL, subordinated assignment of receivables originating from sale of gas from the Badar, Reti-Maru, Zarghun South, Badin IV North Exploration License and Badin IV South Exploration License and a corporate guarantee by Jura.
+The facility is secured by way of a ranking charge on all present and future fixed assets of Spud, a first charge on all present and future assets of FHL, and a subordinated assignment of receivables originating from sale of gas from the Badar, Reti-Maru, Zarghun South, Badin IV North Exploration License and Badin IV South Exploration License and a corporate guarantee by Jura.
+The outstanding amount of principal and accrued interest due under the JSB Term Finance Facility - I has been fully settled on January 31, 2020 from the proceeds of AKBL STF Facility.